HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         - Boot Disk
             Allows you to change the Operating System
 	- **Identify and API access**
+	    - Select 'mining-clinical-dev' in dropdown.
+This gives read/view access and create job access
 		    This is the most important for accessing BigQuery.
 You should have access to a service account that has the BQ enabled.
 		    Under service account there should be a dropdown of different APIs you can access.
 Subsequently the API you select should have your IAM role access determined (read, write)
     - Create
-        - then you can create your  instace
+        - then you can create your  instance

 -- ACCESSING YOUR  INSTANCE: